rudijs/prps-agentic-v1/prds/101-hello-world.md

-Create a Hello World script in Bash in the src/ directory
+Create a Typescript utility that returns the current time